horar/strata-host-core/host/research_spikes/networkConnectivity/README.md

 * strataHost: An application that act as a Strata Host that listens for broadcast messages and when a certain message is found, it initiates a TCP connection with Strata platform.
+The application also supports multiple clients connections.